MuratTurkoz/UdoGamesNextGenDevs_/README.md

 #### Summary
 - Enemy Movement
-    * Follow Algorithm
+    * An algorithm that allows the enemy to chase the player

 - Player Movement
-    * Joystic
+    * Controlled with a joystick.

 - Enemy Shoot
     * Collusion damage

 - Player Shoot
-    * Linked with joy
+    * Linked to joystick.

 - Enemy Spawn
-    * Out of camera
+    * Enemies spawn outside the camera.

 - XP
-    * drop from enemies
+    * Player collects orbs from the ground.

 - Buff
-    * Linked with joy
+    * Linked with XP

 - Score
     * Player earns points for each second passed, however, the score is multiplied by the Player's level coefficient for each second as the Player's level increases.